 - Oversee Management of the Company

-The Board fulfills its responsibilities by:
+The Board fulfills its responsibilities (directly or by delegating certain responsibilities to its committees) by:

-- Providing oversight of the formulation of the long term strategic, financial and organizational goals of the Company and the plans designed to achieve those goals.
+- Providing oversight of the formulation of the long term strategic, financial, and organizational goals of the Company and the plans designed to achieve those goals.

 - Reviewing and approving standards and policies to ensure that the Company is committed to achieving its objectives through the maintenance of high standards of responsible conduct and ethics.